Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

     }
 }
 ```
 We will simulate a dataframe with four colunms using the list.
-IF you check the pdf, you will se four colunms, but beside the city names we do not have any information.
+If you check the pdf, you will see four colunms, but beside the city names we do not have any information.
 So, we will insert beside the name of each city a special symbol that we will use after.
-To identify the city name, we will use the *grepl* function to identify capitalized words (cities have its names capitalized), *str_replace_all* to remove spaces and special characters from the city names and *append* to insert the special symbol in the list.
+To identify the name of each citiy, we will use the *grepl* function, that allow us to identify capitalized words (cities have its names capitalized).
+We use *str_replace_all* to remove spaces and special characters from the city names and *append* to insert the special symbol in the list.
 ```R
 for(i in 1:(length(list_pdf)+600)){
     aux <- grepl("^[[:upper:]]+$", str_replace_all(str_replace_all(str_replace_all(list_pdf[i], fixed(" "), ""),fixed("."), ""),"-",""))